 The tentative cost of the program is $2,850.
 This fee includes lodging, meals, transportation within France, seminars, entrance fees, and insurance but does not include airfare.

 All students are eligible to apply for OIS scholarships.
 There is a scholarship section on the main application form in each program application packet.
 In addition, all students accepted into the 2015 French Theatre in Paris and Marseille ICA will receive an award from the Evelyn Myers '37 Fund through the Goucher French program.
 Contact ICA directors for details.
 Loans are also available to eligible students through the Financial Aid Office in SAS.
-Students who qualify for the $1,200 study abroad voucher are able to apply the voucher to the cost of this program.
-Students entering Goucher beginning in Fall 2014 may apply for a Goucher Global Grant in lieu of the study abroad voucher.
+Students entering Goucher beginning in Fall 2014 may apply for a Goucher Global Grant.

 Passport and Visa Information